organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 end
 {% endhighlight %}

 The test to check whether a title is present is also very similar to the one above.
 Here, we utilizes the `FactoryGirl.build` command, which will create a factory but not save it in the database.
 If you want a better understanding of create vs build when using FacotryGirl, [check out this SO](http://stackoverflow.com/questions/14098031/whats-the-difference-between-the-build-and-create-methods-in-factorygirl).
 This time, we use the `expect(...).not_to`, along with `be_valid` to check the invalidity of something.
 To check that all Voices without titles shall not pass, we need to create a Voice object with an invalid title.
 To achieve this, we can call upon the **:voice** factory that was automatically created earlier, but specify that the title must be nil.
-The ressult is `FactoryGirl.build(:voice, title: nil)`.
+The result is `FactoryGirl.build(:voice, title: nil)`.
 After that, simply plug it into the rest of the test to form `expect(FactoryGirl.build(:voice, title: nil)).not_to be_valid`

 {% highlight ruby%}